input-output-hk/cardano-sl/docs/block-processing/slog.md

 * State maintenance:
     * Current tip
     * `lastBlkSlots`, a list of slots of the last `blkSecurityParam` blocks
-    * Max seen difficulty
+    * `maxSeenDifficulty`
     * Forward links
     * `inMainChain` flags
 * Calling callbacks (`BListener`)

 Pure verification is *TODO DESCRIBE*

-Genesis blocks do not contain any information that cannot be derived from elsewhere, but we still store them as physical entities for convenience.
+Genesis blocks contain no information that cannot be derived from preceding main blocks, but we still store them as physical entities for convenience.
 Here we want to ensure that the list of leaders that is stored within genesis blocks is the same as the one computed by LRC based on the previous epoch.

 The list of slots of the last `blkSecurityParam` blocks (the last of which must be the tip) is an optimization for computing chain density.

-We maintain maximum seen difficulty to ensure that we never rollback deeper than `blkSecurityParam` from it.
+We maintain the highest difficulty ever seen in GState (`maxSeenDifficulty`) to ensure that we never rollback deeper than `blkSecurityParam` from it.

-A forward link is a link from a block to its immediate child.
-They are currently only used in Explorer and Wallet.
+A forward link is a link from a block to its immediate child from the main chain.
+Of course, they are not stored in the blocks themselves, and instead are only a feature of the DB.

 `inMainChain` is a boolean flag that is set whenever the block is an ancestor of the current tip.
-It is needed for computing LCA of forks with the main chain.
+It is needed for quickly computing LCA of forks with the main chain.

-Finally, we often want to store some extra data whenever we apply or rollback a block, which is what `BListener` is all about.
+Finally, we often want to notify Wallet and Explorer whenever we apply or rollback a block, so that they can store some extra data.
+This is precisely what `BListener` does.

 ## How it works